timothyb0912/blog/_posts/2022-12-25-Preparate.md

-For Christmas 2021, in [Personal Data Science](https://timothyb0912.github.io/blog/philosophy/psychology/practice/2021/12/25/Personal-data-science.html), we turned our attention to questions of where to focus our data science efforts, in terms of applications.
+For Christmas 2021, in [Personal Data Science](https://timothyb0912.github.io/blog/philosophy/psychology/practice/2021/12/25/Personal-data-science.html), we turned our attention to questions of where to focus our data science efforts.
+What meaningful applications
+could we bring a data science lens to?
 "Personal Data Science" notably reminds us that our emotional regulation efforts can be beneficially combined with our data science practice.